 Bark beetle management unit strategies

 There are 5 main bark beetle management strategies used in B.C. to minimize the impact these beetles have on our forests.
-These strategies are tied to specific areas (known as Beetle Management Units boundaries, BMUs) and how much infestation is present.
+These strategies are tied to specific areas (known as Beetle Management Units boundaries, BMUs) and based on how much infestation is present and how many susceptible trees are in the area.

 Beetle Management Units

 Beetle Management Units were established within each Timber Supply Area as a way to develop consistent pest-specific strategies that are tied to actions.
-These BMU boundaries were based on existing Landscape Units (LU) which are areas of land used for long-term planning of resource management activities (such as timber).
-Although BMUs are specific areas, it is important to know that these units are not isolated, and what is happening in an adjacent unit can have an affect on the current unit.
+These BMU boundaries were based on existing Landscape Units which are areas of land used for long-term planning of resource management activities (such as timber).
+Although BMUs are specific areas, it is important to know that these units are not isolated, and what is happening in one unit can affect adjacent units

 Bark Beetle Management Unit Strategies

-Currently, these strategies are being used in Omineca BMUs that contain mountain pine beetle, spruce beetle, Douglas-fir beetle, and western balsam bark beetle.
+Currently, these strategies are annually designated in each for mountain pine beetle, spruce beetle, Douglas-fir beetle, and western balsam bark beetle.

 The use of proactive management tactics and is applied where beetle populations are in the endemic population phase.
 The key goal of the Proactive strategy is to prevent beetle populations from expanding to unmanageable levels.